verrazzano/docs/content/en/docs/guides/lift-and-shift.md

 ### Create a WebLogic Server domain
 1. If you do not have WebLogic Server 12.2.1.4.0 installed, install it now.
    - Choose the `GENERIC` installer from [WebLogic Server Downloads](https://www.oracle.com/middleware/technologies/weblogic-server-downloads.html) and follow the documented installation instructions.
+   - Be aware of these domain limitations:

+        - There are two supported domain types, single server and single cluster.
+        - Domains must use the default value, `AdminServer`, for `AdminServerName`.
+        - Domains must use:
+            - WebLogic Server listen port for the Administration Server: 7001.
+            - WebLogic Server listen port for the Managed Server: 8001.
+            - Note that these are all standard WebLogic Server default values.

    - Save the installer after you have finished; you will need it to build the Docker image.